 Though the milestones themselves can change depending on the type of renovation, amount of work, and other changes to the project, most people find that they are fairly easy to follow.
 For example, we might ask for progress payments following the demolition phase since this takes a fair amount of work, particularly in large spaces.

 The remaining milestones will be balanced between changes that you can see and changes that you can’t.
 We are likely to schedule payments following demolition, framing, key inspections, electrical work, plumbing work, and more.
 Since completing each of these steps moves us towards the final product in a significant way, we use them to demonstrate progress and ask for payment in conjunction with what we have accomplished.

 Complementing that, we will also mention about change orders in construction projects and how they affect payment due to change in materials or other scheduling delays.

 How Many Payments You Should Expect

-For the majority of our projects, homeowners can expect the total cost of their bill to be broken into 5 to 7 payments in total.
+For a large construction project, homeowners can expect the total cost of their bill and their renovation budget to be broken into 5 to 7 payments.
 This number does vary depending on project size and cost, but this is the average that we usually see.
 It is important to note that these are the payments following the initial 30% fee.

 The amount for each payment is something that we will discuss with every client on an individual basis.
-As much as we wish we could cut down the costs further for everyone, the fact remains that we do need to outline a payment schedule that supports our efforts while also making the situation more comfortable for homeowners.
+As much as we wish we could cut down the costs further for everyone, the fact remains that we do need to outline a payment schedule in a timely manner that supports our efforts while also making the situation more comfortable for homeowners.

 What This Offers Homeowners

 Plenty of people pay in advance for this kind of work, but we understand that not everyone is comfortable with that.
-It can be unsettling to spend that much money and not really see what you are getting for it until weeks later.
-With this approach, you can have the security of knowing exactly what you are investing in.
+It can be unsettling to spend that much money and not see what you are getting for it until weeks later.
+With this approach, you can have the security of knowing exactly what goes into the construction costs.

 What This Means for Us